 Voile has been making splitboards longer than any manufacturer and worked to engineer the first splitboard out of necessity for efficiency in the mountains.
-Voile products are geared toward getting you in the backcountry, and they offer lower-cost products with good value.
-The Voile Spartan Ascent has the same goal.
-It provides impressive performance through its thoughtful features that all enhance your splitboarding experience, if you have the appropriate skills.
+Voile products are geared toward getting you in the backcountry, and they offer lower-cost quality products that provide a good value.
+The Voile Spartan Ascent fits that model.
+It offers impressive performance through its thoughtful features and can enhance your splitboarding experience, if you have the appropriate skills.

 When you're snowboarding in the backcountry, there is always a solid chance of encountering firm snow.
 Firm snow is something that you and your board should be ready for.

-The Spartan Ascent features a camber profile with rocker in the nose and tail, and exhibited all be stability characteristics of camber.
-When edging down solid melt-freeze crusts, we felt secure, even with the audible icy noise.
-While we trusted the edge hold, we often found ourselves riding a little more conservatively than on other models because of the softer nose and flex.
-The nose is a little soft for harder riding that heavily loads the nose, which we mainly found while arcing turns in firm snow.
-The contrast to this is that the board has a playful and fluid flex with rockered tips, which helps it more easily move from edge to edge.
+The Spartan Ascent features a camber profile with rocker in the nose and tail.
+The model exhibited all the stability characteristics of camber.
+When edging down-solid melt-freeze crusts, we felt secure and trusted the edge hold.
+However, we often found ourselves riding a little more conservatively than on other models because of the softer nose and flex.
+The board is a little soft for harder riding that heavily loads the nose i.e. steep fast lines or arcing turns in firm snow.
+The softer flex gives the board a playful and fluid flex.
+It rockered tips, help it move from edge to edge easily.

 In most settings, it performed well on hardpack.
-It would be a good choice for casual corn stashes and most days in the backcountry.
+It would be a good choice for casual corn laps and most days in the backcountry.
 However, we would like more stability for bigger lines.

 A lot of splitboarding gear is criticized for its stiffness.
 Often times the stiffness relates to the main gripe for some splitboards that they don't feel like snowboards.
-The main issue is a lack of playfulness when flexing or turning.
+The main difference here is splitboards have a low priority on playfulness when flexing or turning then solid boards.

 A pain that all splitboarders share is the time it takes to change your stance or set up your bindings.
 The Spartan Ascent has provided a solution.

-It features a channel system similar to the Burton Est, which makes it incredibly easy to change your stance.
+It features a channel system similar to the Burton Est, making it incredibly easy to change your stance.
 Simply loosen the screws, apply the binding plate, and dial in your stance.
-This saves at least 20 minutes for even the fastest of stance changers.
+This saves at least 10 minutes for even the fastest of stance changers.
 Here the Spartan stands out.
 Best of all, the board comes with the pucks.

 The Voile Spartan Ascent is a minimalist splitboard that is incredibly lightweight; it's designed to lower your cost and enhance your backcountry experience.
 It has a playful flex that makes it fun to ride but doesn't make too big of a compromise in stability.
-However, we did find its nose a bit soft for harder riding.
+We did find its nose a bit soft for harder riding.
 This model is a generalist, and it won't blow your mind anywhere but will perform everywhere.
-The Spartan Ascent is for introductory and intermediate backcountry users who are looking to bypass pass the gimmicks and head into the backcountry.
+The Spartan Ascent is for introductory and intermediate backcountry users looking to bypass the gimmicks and head into the backcountry.

 — Isaac Laredo